-How is it then that our dreaming self has forseen the events before the event has occurred?
-The only logical explanation is that our soul lives out various existences on different planes of existences in different time zones.
-Our soul can maneouver between the past, present and future, and it can even travel to other time zones and worlds.
-It is timeless… It is in actuality a multidimensional light being with incredible powers, and as it is the intrinsic life force of us human beings, we ourselves are really powerful beings.
+How is it then that our dreaming self saw the events before the event occurred?
+The only logical explanation is that our soul lives out various existences on different planes of existences in different time zones as well as in non- time zones ( the part of our soul that hasn’t left God).
+Thus, our soul can maneouver between the past, present and future, and it can even travel to other time zones and worlds.
+Our soul’s are timeless, and we are ‘light beings’ with incredible powers!

 Considering that we understand time in its linear format in this dimension, I will describe reincarnation from the perspective of past lives and/or ancestral body/mind memories.

 All of us on our journeys to wholeness, need to learn specific things or lessons in order to grow.
 We also need to let go of any hindrances which may block our true expression.
 You see in this world there are many illusions which give us pain and suffering.
-It is part of the plan to force us to live a dualistic experience where we feel separated by God/Goddess, and to anchor us firmly in the density of matter.
+It is part of the plan to force us to live a dualistic experience where we feel separated from God/Goddess, and to anchor us firmly in the density of matter on Earth.
 It is by reintegrating ourselves at soul, mind, emotional and physical levels that we grow and advance the collective consciousness of the universe and ourselves.
 We grow together!

 At a soul level we are moving towards perfection, and archetypically we dream of our own perfection.
 However imbued as we are in physical vehicle we have limitations.
 One of our main purposes in life is to move on from our limitations by releasing the old more restrictive perspectives/patterns that hinder our progress and embrace a larger and more unlimited viewpoints.
 This is why it is best to see life as a game, and not to take it too seriously! :).